Bulk-edge correspondence in nonunitary Floquet systems with chiral symmetry: Bulk-Edge correspondence

-When we calculate eigenvalues of the time-evolution operator $U$ by numerical diagonalizations, the periodic boundary conditions are imposed on two ends of the finite system of $-M \le n \le M-1$ with $M=2L=200$.
-First, in Fig.\ \ref{fig:edgestates}(a), we show the eigenvalues of the time-evolution operator for the system in Eq.\ (\ref{eq:cnd:PT:theta}) with fixed $\theta_{1,2}^{(i)}$ and two kinds of $\theta_{1,2}^{(o)}$, which are indicated by symbols in Fig.\ \ref{fig:topophasenumber}(a).
-We call systems with $(\theta_1^{(o)},\theta_2^{(o)})=(7\pi/10,-4\pi/5)$ and $(3\pi/10, -3\pi/5)$ the case A and B, respectively.
-According to the phase diagram of topological numbers in Fig.\ \ref{fig:topophasenumber}(a) with Eq.\ (\ref{eq:theta_in}), we expect the existence of two edge states at $\varepsilon=\pi$ near each interface in the case A by the bulk-edge correspondence, while two pairs of two edge states appear at $\varepsilon=0$ and $\pi$ near each interface in the case B. The results of numerical diagonalizations are shown in Fig.\ \ref{fig:edgestates}(a).
-While most of eigenvalues are on the unit circle in the complex plane, we find that there appear four eigenvalues deviating from the circle with $\text{Re}(\varepsilon)=\pi$ in the case A and eight eigenvalues with $|\lambda|\ne1$ with $\text{Re}(\varepsilon)=0$ and $\pi$ in the case B\cite{suppl}.
-Since eigenvectors with $|\lambda|\ne1$ localize near the interface as shown in Fig.\ \ref{fig:edgestates}(b), these states are predicted edge states.
-Taking into account the fact that the system in Eq.\ (\ref{eq:cnd:PT:theta}) has two interfaces, the numerical results agree with the prediction by the bulk-edge correspondence.
+When we calculate eigenvalues of the time-evolution operator $U'$ by numerical diagonalizations, the periodic boundary conditions are imposed on two ends of the finite system with $-M\le x\le M-1$, $M=2L$.
+In Fig.\ \ref{fig:eigen-value_state}, we show the eigenvalues and edge states of the time-evolution operator for the system in Eq.\ (\ref{eq:cnd:PT:theta}) with $\theta_{1,2}^\text{(i)}$ in Eq.\ (\ref{eq:theta_in}), $w_j/\pi=w_\delta=3/20$, and two sets of $\theta_{1,2,3}^\text{(o)}$ and $\theta_3^\text{(i)}$.
+Figure \ref{fig:eigen-value_state} (a) shows the results for $(\theta_1^\text{(o)},\theta_2^\text{(o)},\theta_3^\text{(i)},\theta_3^\text{(o)})=(9\pi/10,3\pi/5,\pi/5, 9\pi/10)$ with Eq.\ (\ref{eq:theta_in}), corresponding to the red rectangle in Fig.\ \ref{fig:phase-diagram} (b) and the green lower triangle in Fig.\ \ref{fig:phase-diagram} (c) respectively in the inner and outer regions.
+We expect the existence of two edge states on Re$(\varepsilon)=0$ and $\pi$ near each interface from the bulk-edge correspondence.
+In the same way, two edge states on Re($\varepsilon)=\pi$ near each interface are expected to appear in the case of Fig.\ \ref{fig:eigen-value_state} (b) where parameters $(\theta_1^\text{(o)},\theta_2^\text{(o)},\theta_3^\text{(i)},\theta_3^\text{(o)})=(\pi/5,\pi/10,\pi/5,\pi/5)$ with Eq. (\ref{eq:theta_in}) correspond to the red rectangle and the blue upper triangle in Fig. \ref{fig:phase-diagram} (b).
+The results of numerical diagonalizations in the top row of Fig.\ \ref{fig:eigen-value_state} clearly confirm the expectations since eigenvalues of topologically protected edge states (red crosses) satisfy Re($\varepsilon)=0$ or Re($\varepsilon)=\pi$, which is consistent with the discussion in Sec. \ref{sec:topological-numbers}.
+Among four eigenstates corresponding to eigenvalues on Re($\varepsilon)=0$ or $\pi$, two states are localized at the left boundary and the other two states reside in the right boundary, of which some states are shown in the bottom row of Fig. \ref{fig:eigen-value_state}.
+Thereby the bulk-edge correspondence is satisfied in the chiral symmetric open Floquet system.
+The eigenvalues which correspond to bulk states (green circles in Fig.\ \ref{fig:eigen-value_state}) fluctuate around the unit circle since the randomness of $\theta_j(x)$ and $\delta(x)$ breaks $\mathcal{PT}$ symmetry of the time-evolution operator.
+For the same reason, there are no pair of edge states having the opposite sign of the imaginary part of quasienergy, $\pm \text{Im}(\varepsilon)$, while such a pair appears for the chiral symmetric nonunitary Floquet system with $\mathcal{PT}$ symmetry.